Royal tours of Canada: 1960 to 2000

 In 1971, the Queen was in British Columbia to celebrate the centennial of the province's entry into Confederation.
 She toured Alberta and Saskatchewan in July 1973, to celebrate the centennial of the Royal Canadian Mounted Police, opening the new RCMP museum building in Regina, and in 1978, to open the Commonwealth Games in Edmonton.
 In Saskatchewan, she dedicated Queen Elizabeth Court, in front of Regina's city hall.

 From 28 June to 6 July 1976, Prince Charles, Prince Andrew and Prince Edward joined the Queen and Prince Philip for the 1976 Olympic Games in Montreal.
 Princess Anne was a member of the British equestrian team competing in the Olympics in Montreal.
 The royal family also stopped by Nova Scotia and New Brunswick during the visit.
 The Queen arrived at Fredericton, New Brunswick, on 15 July, after which she travelled to Woolastook Provincial Park to visit the Boy Scout Jamboree campsite, picnicked with 3,500 schoolchildren, toured the Kings Landing Historical Settlement, and attended a provincial dinner with fireworks following.
 The Queen's second day in New Brunswick brought her to the Miramichi area, where she attended a provincial lunch, visited Chatham and Newcastle, and toured the Burchill Laminating Plant in Nelson-Miramichi.

+In 1977, the Queen visited Canada as part of her Silver Jubilee.
+Her visit was designed both to burnish the image of the monarchy and to support Canadian national unity in the wake of the Parti Québécois's victory in the Quebec general election the previous year.
+As part of her visit, she personally delivered the speech from the throne for the second time in her reign.
+In the speech, she announced the Canadian government's intention to distance itself from the UK and assume more control over its own affairs, a process which ultimately led to the patriation of the Constitution via the Constitution Act of 1982.